Tamarac National Wildlife Refuge

 More than 300 species of birds have been seen on the refuge.
 Among the larger wildlife found in the area are black bear, white-tailed deer, gray wolf, mountain lion, bobcat, coyote, raccoon, porcupine, mink, fisher, otter, beaver and red fox.

-Trumpeter swans were once a native species in Minnesota, then they disappeared in the 1880's.
+Trumpeter swans were once a native species in Minnesota, then they were hunted out and disappeared in the 1880's.
 That disappearance has been traced to efforts to satisfy the demand created by a fashion for feathers in ladies' hats.
 100 years later, Tamarac NWR worked with the state of Minnesota to release several young adult swans on the refuge.
 Today there are more than 30 nesting pairs on the refuge and more than 5,500 trumpeter swans spending time in Minnesota every year.
 The best time to see them is from April through October.

 In 1976 2,180 acres of Tamarac NWR became designated wilderness.
 More than 2,100 acres of that wilderness is in the northwest corner of the refuge, but there are three small islands (about 65 acres total) that are designated wilderness areas on Tamarac Lake.
 The greater part of the wilderness is open to the public from September through February but there are no established hiking trails and camping is not allowed.
 The wilderness area also has a significant population of tall pines, favorite nesting places for the many bald eagles that visit every year.